 One way is to set up a Word document with your particulars on – your name, phone number and address.
 Then when you want to fill in a form, just highlight the info and copy and paste it into the boxes.

 To take it up a notch, most web browsers, such as Google Chrome or Mozilla Firefox, feature an option to remember your details and fill them in automatically.
 So next time you start to enter the same thing, type the first few letters and suggestions should appear.
 This can be a security risk, so avoid on shared computers.

 Safari.
 Open Safari.
-Click on 'Preferences', which is located in the top right hand corner of your screen near the Apple icon, then click on 'AutoFill'.
+Click Settings, then 'AutoFill'.
 To turn AutoFill off or on, select the information you want to include in AutoFill and deselect the rest.

 Microsoft Edge.
-Select the three-dot menu logo in the top right-hand corner, then 'Settings', then the 'View advanced settings' button under 'Advanced settings'.
-Under 'Privacy and Services' settings turn the 'Save form entries' switch to on if it isn't already on.
+Select the three-dot menu logo in the top right-hand corner, then 'Settings', then 'Profiles' and 'Addresses and more'.
+Turn on 'Save and fill addresses' if it isn't already on.

 Turbo-charge your form filling

 While you can set browsers to remember basic information such as names and addresses, they aren't that intelligent and often put the wrong info in fields.

 Free web program Roboform is a form-filling weapon that easily outguns typing alone.
 It stores info such as addresses, phone numbers and postcodes and uses them to automatically fill in online forms.

 The details are stored on your computer.
 All you need to remember is the crucial master-password to access them.